-The main purpose of our school website is to provide information.
+The main purpose of our school website is to provide information and to provide a forum to celebrate learning and achievement.
 Our school website will not only tell the world that our school exists, but it will provide information our pupils and parents, promote the school to prospective ones and publish the statutory information required by the Department for Education.